icon

 Pearl Value Factors - LUSTER

-SHAPE - generally the more perfectly round in shape a pearl is, the more rare and prized it is.
+The rule regarding pearl shapes is: generally the more perfectly round in shape a pearl is, the more rare and prized it is.
 However many pearl connoisseurs enjoy the unique distinctiveness of baroque pearls.

 Baroques are off-round, drop and asymmetrical in shape, and are graded according to symmetry.